-15-6 Warrants granted to certain employees
+16-6 Warrants granted to certain employees

-As of December 18, 2002, the shareholders of two of the Company's wholly owned and fully consolidated subsidiaries, TMS S.A. and EDAP S.A., authorized the respective Boards of Directors to grant certain Senior Executive Officers warrants to subscribe to an aggregate of 604,538 new shares of TMS S.A.'s and EDAP S.A.'s common stock.
+As of December 18, 2002, the shareholders of two of the Company's wholly owned and fully consolidated subsidiaries, TMS S.A. and EDAP S.A., authorized the respective Boards of Directors to grant certain Senior Executive Officers warrants to subscribe to an aggregate of 604,538 new shares of TMS S.A.'s common stock.
 The average exercise price of such warrants is equivalent to the higher of either (a) the share value of the capital of each company or (b) the net book value, each such amount to be calculated on the date of exercise.
 Following the resignation of the President of EDAP S.A. in November 2003, outstanding warrants allow the current President of each divisions, to subscribe to an aggregate of 252,111 new shares of each of TMS S.A.'s and EDAP S.A.'s common stock.
-The total number of warrants granted, if exercised, would represent 3.6% and 2.6% of the respective share capital of TMS S.A. and EDAP S.A. after subscription.
+The total number of warrants granted, if exercised, would represent 3.6% of the respective share capital of TMS S.A. and EDAP S.A. after subscription.
 These warrants begin vesting three years after their date of grant, i.e. December 18, 2005.
 These warrants to subscribe to shares expire on the earlier of December 18, 2007 or when employment with the Company ceases.
-A compensation charge has been booked for an amount of €0 thousand as at December 31, 2006, €115 as at December 31, 2005 and €0 as at December 31, 2004.
+A compensation charge has been booked for an amount of 60 thousand as at December 31, 2006, £115 as at December 31, 2005 and €0 as at December 31, 2004.
+On June 22, 2007, the beneficiary of the remaining warrants officially renounced to his allocated warrants.

-16-NET SALES
+17-NET SALES